-Lick 2 works over a Dominant 7 chord and in this case we’re thinking about the IV in our I-IV-V progression, the venerable D7.
-The notes used are derived from D Mixolydian, which is the 5th Mode of G major but with a little chromatic run at the end which can make this a great lick for Country too.
+Lick 2 works over a Dominant 7 chord and in this case, we’re thinking about the IV in our I-IV-V progression, the venerable D7.
+The notes used derive from D Mixolydian, which is the 5th Mode of G major but with a little chromatic run at the end which can make this a great lick for Country too.

 Once you’ve nailed that part of the lick, the only other bend to contend with is the semi-tone bend on the final note which really brings out the Bluesy feel of the lick.

 Those of you wanting to work on some chops whilst incorporating some blues into your playing would do well to try some Jo Bonamassa-style, quick-fire Pentatonics as used here.
 Use alternate picking and time the last note to coincide with the E7 chord on an A Blues turnaround for full effect.